busathlab/mdlab/docs/lab3.md

 Now, there’s no such file as "ALPHAHLX" in your directory, so when you tell CHARMM to read this stream file, it won’t be able to read anything.
 Save your file and run "ALPHA_MESSED.STR" again.
 Look carefully at the new log file.

 Although CHARMM was not able to read "ALPHAHLX," the program doesn’t crash because the `BOMLEV` wasn’t set low enough.
 Of course, without the stream file, "MESSED.STR" won’t change the dihedrals of our polypeptide to build an alpha-helix.
 This is why you must always read your log files even if CHARMM doesn’t crash openly.
-This raises a question: if it’s such a nuisance to allow CHARMM to continue even after an error like this, why not raise the BOMLEV?
-If we did raise the BOMLEV, CHARMM would have crashed in the Introduction to CHARMM lab when it disliked our non-bonded cutoffs, and that would have been a nuisance too.
+This raises a question: if it’s such a nuisance to allow CHARMM to continue even after an error like this, why not raise the`BOMLEV`?
+If we did raise the`BOMLEV`, CHARMM would have crashed in the Introduction to CHARMM lab when it disliked our non-bonded cutoffs, and that would have been a nuisance too.

 ### 4. Good Programming Practice
 One indicator of good computer programmers is the readability of their code.
 This applies to molecular modelers as well.
 There are several small tricks that help humans be able to understand scripts.

-##### White Space
+#### White Space
 If this lab had been written as one long paragraph without tabs or blank lines, it would have been harder to read.
 Scripts can also be easier to read if they contain an appropriate usage of white space.
 Extra tabs, spaces, and line breaks are considered white space.
 In stream files, CHARMM does not care if you have one blank space or twenty blank spaces, one blank line or 4 blank lines, they are run the same.
 Format your scripts so that they are easy to read.

 #### Comments